 Hello, my dear colleagues!
 I am currently working on research connected to digital competences of teachers in Serbia, and as a final result, I planned 4 webinar-based trainings.
+This webinar will introduce a tutorial on Canva and Genial.ly, along with

 The first training was titled Distance Learning in 10 Steps.
 After the first webinar, which was lecture-based, a survey was sent to all participants to distinguish their learning gaps when it comes to using technology in education.
 The survey used The Cambridge English Digital Framework for Language Teachers scale to determine the level of their digital competences.
 The scale was adapted to be used by all educators, not just language teachers.